HOW WE USE YOUR INFORMATION

 - Proof of your qualifications;

-- A criminal record disclosure, declaring any unspent convictions, provided by the relevant government agency in the UK or Ireland; or consent for a criminal records check to be carried out by us or by a third party on our behalf.
+- A criminal record disclosure, declaring any unspent convictions, provided by the relevant government agency in the country of application; or consent for a criminal records check to be carried out by us or by a third party on our behalf.
 We may carry out similar checks, as allowed by local laws, if your role is to be located in another country.

 We will contact your referees directly to obtain references using the details you provide in your application.